 The IRWM Plan must contain a discussion regarding how the stakeholders necessary to meet Plan objectives are either involved in Plan activities or are being invited to participate in Plan activities.
 This discussion is meant to inform readers of how input from a broad spectrum of stakeholders is necessary for effective plan implementation.
 There may be stakeholders that are not currently active in the planning effort, but whose input would increase the effectiveness of the IRWM Plan in meeting its objectives.
-Discuss what mechanisms the Plan includes that describe how stakeholders not currently involved in the Plan will be invited to participate.
+Discuss what mechanisms the IRWM Plan includes that describe how stakeholders not currently involved in the IRWM Plan will be invited to participate.
 This discussion would likely be inserted in the section of the IRWM Plan pertaining to objectives or stakeholder outreach.
-DWR is interested in seeing that RWMGs utilize a broad perspective and that they are aware of stakeholders who are not currently active, but whose input would benefit attainment of Plan goals.
-Access to Plan participation and involvement is not to be based on an individual's or group's ability to pay.
+DWR is interested in seeing that RWMGs utilize a broad perspective and that they are aware of stakeholders who are not currently active, but whose input would benefit attainment of IRWM Plan goals.
+Access to participate or be involved in the IRWM effort is not to be based on an individual's or group's ability to pay.